-If you are planning to spend few days of your next Italian holiday in Florence, you will definitely have to visit the historical centre, listed in the UNESCO World Heritage Sites, as thirteen millions of visitors do every year.
-Moreover, you can even think to include in your itinerary some day trips to take from Florence.
+Planning to spend a few days in Florence, you definitely have to visit the historical center.
+Listed as one of the UNESCO World Heritage Sites for its beauty, it has thirteen million visitors every year.
+Moreover, to enrich your Tuscan holiday with more exciting experiences, you may think to include in your itinerary some day trips to take from Florence.

-Thanks to its central position, you can easily reach many destinations, famous or unusual, by train or by car, and discover all the beauties of Tuscany.
-Here is my personal list with 10 “ day trips to take from Florence “.
+Thanks to its central position, you easily reach many destinations, famous or unusual, by train or by car.
+Here is my personal list of the ten best day trips to take from Florence.

 10 Day Trips to take from Florence

 Take a bus and climb the hill overlooking Florence to reach the town of Fiesole.
 The town has been one the favourite places of many foreigners since the end of the 1700s.
 Of Etruscan origins, Fiesole was an important city of the Roman Age.

 Today we can still admire the well-preserved Roman Amphitheatre and the ruins of the Necropolis, a Thermal bath, and other imperial palaces.
 Another interesting attraction is the Medici Villa, built during the fifth teen century, but we can only the gardens (free entry) reserving in advance.

 In less than one hour you enter the valley of Mugello.
 Rich in beautiful landscapes and nature, many are opportunities for hiking and biking along a system of tracks in sync with its surroundings.
 Two of the fourteen Medici Villas included in the UNESCO World Heritage List are in Mugello.
 But the main reason why Mugello is known worldwide is the MotoGP motorcycle racing.
 It takes place every year and attracts fans of stars such as Valentino Rossi and Jorge Lorenzo from all over the world.
 Moreover, if you like do shopping, in Barberino del Mugello there is a big outlet where you can make great deals and bring home with you nice clothes Made in Italy.